How to adapt your healthcare content marketing for a more distracted audience

 - Online Feedback Surveys: You can automate a feedback collection process with a software program that sends surveys to patients or customers immediately after all or specific interactions.
 The feedback can help you evaluate the quality of your service and/or products.
 Better yet, use software that can be integrated with a Customer Relationship Management program so you can respond to any survey response with either another question or answer.
 If a recipient only gives you one star, for instance, ask them what you could do to bring that up to five.
 Again, respect your customers’ time and don’t overdo the surveys or questions.

-For some great examples of how other healthcare organizations are creating connections with their audiences, download a free copy of:
+For some great examples of how healthcare organizations are creating connections with their audiences, download a free copy of: